Skip to main content

 What Makes a Wellness Program Voluntary?

-For a that includes medical questions or examinations to be considered truly voluntary, an employee must not be required to participate.
+For a wellness program that includes medical questions or examinations to be considered truly voluntary, an employee must not be required to participate.
 This means an employer cannot deny an employee health insurance coverage or take any adverse employment action if they choose not to take part.

 The AARP’s successful challenge highlighted that an excessively large incentive could be seen as a form of coercion, making the program involuntary in practice, even if not in name.
 The court’s decision emphasized that the financial pressure to participate could undermine the protections of the ADA and GINA.